PILT Payments & History

 BLM computes payments authorized under section 6902 of the Act using the greater of the following two alternatives:

-(A) $2.71 (in 2018) times the number of acres of qualified Federal land in the unit of local government (as defined above), reduced by the amount of funds received by the locality in the prior fiscal year under certain other Federal land revenue sharing programs such as the twenty-five percent timber program or the mineral leasing program.
+(A) $2.77 (in 2019) times the number of acres of qualified Federal land in the unit of local government (as defined previously), reduced by the amount of funds received by the locality in the prior fiscal year under certain other Federal land revenue sharing programs, such as Secure Rural Schools or the mineral leasing.

-Both alternatives are subject to a population ceiling limitation computed by multiplying the county population times a corresponding dollar value (adjusted annually for inflation) contained in the Act.
+Both alternatives are subject to a population ceiling limitation computed by multiplying the county population times a corresponding dollar value (adjusted annually for inflation since the law was amended in 1994) contained in the Act.

 This would be a good opportunity to reach out to our Congressional delegation to thank them for their support of the PILT Program and to tell them its importance to your county and how it is being used to fund essential services.
 Click here for contact information.